victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 ---
 title: "Win32 UCRT surprise at exit: static variables destruction"
 date:  2023-07-09T21:42:55Z
-summary: "Well, we all know that Singletons are hard to get right, but a small static variable won't hurt.
-And the code works for me. -- This may lead to several hours of interesting multi-thread code debugging"
+summary: "Well, we all know that Singletons are hard to get right, but a small static variable can't hurt (all that much).
+It certainly works for me! -- This may lead to several hours of interesting multi-thread code debugging"
 tags: ["cpp", "win32", "multi-threading"]
 author: "Me"
 draft: false
 ---

-# How I went into an issue
+# How I stepped into an issue

-> Well, we all know that Singletons are hard to get right, but a small static variable won’t hurt.
-It works for me.
+> Well, we all know that Singletons are hard to get right, but a small static variable can't hurt all that much.
+It certainly works for me!
 <cite> — a library developer by the end of the day</cite>

 A little quiz: how long does it take for the following code to terminate?